FOSSEE/st-scripts/loading-data-from-files/script.rst

-In this tutorial, we have learnt the basic use of the ``loadtxt`` command, which is capable of doing a lot more than we have used it for until now, for example
+In this tutorial, we have learnt the basic use of the ``loadtxt`` command, which is capable of doing a lot more than we have used it for until now.
+Let us look at an example, but before that do this exercise.

-Following is an exercise that you must do.

 %%1%% Read the file ``pendulum_semicolon.txt`` which contains the same data as ``pendulum.txt``, but the columns are separated by semi-colons